-The Equal Pay Audit clearly shows that staff within Moray College UHI are paid equal pay for work rated as equivalent.
+The Equal Pay Audit demonstrates that staff within UHI Moray are paid equal pay for work rated as equivalent through the local job evaluation scheme.
 It is evident however that the effects of occupational segregation have an impact on the staffing structure and the cross college gender pay gap.

 When considering the causes of occupational segregation it is clear that such societal norming will not be addressed to immediate effect.

-However, Moray College UHI recognises that equal pay and occupational segregation need to be considered in tandem.
+However, UHI Moray recognises that equal pay and occupational segregation need to be considered in tandem.
 The following has already been considered in relation to steps taken to address equal pay:

-- Pay Structures: all support posts in the college are subject to Job Evaluation to determine grading.
+- Pay Structures: all new support posts in the college are subject to Job Evaluation to determine grading.
 The grading structure has a number of fixed points but also grades which have 4 scale points.
 This is an area of change however as a result of the separate national bargaining arrangements for teaching and support staff and also the forthcoming implementation of a national job evaluation scheme for support staff posts.
-These factors are likely to impact upon the data for the next reporting cycle. - Progression through the grade is very clearly defined and has very limited opportunity to deviate from this process. - The starting point for new starts onto a grade is subject to a process which involves at least two people. - The impact of length of service in relation to progression through the grade is limited to 3 years for support staff roles. - Whilst the opportunity to apply market forces exists, this is not currently in use and, in any event, would require evidential support and authorisation by the Principal. - There are no PRP provisions in place. - The college operates a significant number of flexible working practices and a Flexible Working Procedure is in place. - Many college roles are term time and part time. - The college operates a Parental Support Procedure.
+These factors are likely to impact upon the data for the next reporting cycle. - Progression through the grade is very clearly defined and has very limited opportunity to deviate from this process. - The starting point for new starts onto a grade is subject to a process which involves at least two people. - The impact of length of service in relation to progression through the grade is limited to 3 years for support staff roles. - Whilst the opportunity to apply market forces exists, this is not currently in use and, in any event, would require evidential support and authorisation by the Principal. - There are no PRP provisions in place. - The college operates a significant number of flexible working practices and a Flexible Working Procedure is in place. - Many college roles are term time and part time. - The college operates a Parental Support Procedure. - HR Procedures are impact assessed as part of the review cycle.